ionenwks/iwdevtools/README.rst

 unspecified slots, then suggest changes with a -/+ diff output (some checks can optionally be disabled).

+Exclusions can be set using config files or command line, either global or per packages if something is known to be right or irrelevant.

 Example output::

     $ qa-vdb xmms2